Not really because I linked to the source of the material posted and I DO NOT claim the writers words as my own.

 * performance of the investment funds and the risks associated with them.

 * taxes on the return- normally the return on any life policy is tax free, but still you need to find it out properly.
-It may incur taxes under special circumstances. _________________ Register Now to have your Insurance queries solved.
+It may incur taxes under special circumstances.

 Nobody has ever or will they ever get rich by paying a premium to a life insurance company, have the cost of insurance and expenses deducted, then interest credited.

-Indexed Universal Life is just another method by which to credit excess interest to a policy's cash value and the ONLY reason any life insurance policy developes a cash value in the first place is because you paid in MORE premium than what it costs the insurance company to provide the death benefit and they credit interest on that money.
+Indexed Universal Life insurance is just another method by which to credit excess interest to a policy's cash value and the ONLY reason any life insurance policy develops a cash value in the first place is because you paid in MORE premium than what it costs the insurance company to provide the death benefit and they credit interest on that money.

 gladiator frm Roma wrote: